Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 "The Chinese Envoy, who just returned from North Korea, seems to have had no impact on Little Rocket Man.
 Hard to believe his people, and the military, put up with living in such horrible conditions.
 Russia and China condemned the launch," he tweeted.

-In additon, Trump has also called the North Korean leader a "sick puppy."
+In addition, Trump has called the North Korean leader a "sick puppy."

 Pocahontas